EmuDeck/emudeck.github.io/docs/known-issues/linux/index.md

-# Common Issues: EmuDeck for Linux
+# Known Issues: EmuDeck for Linux